hallowslab/pymap/README.md

 * If running the CLI remove the pipe to /dev/null
 * Configure logging for both Django and Celery (WIP)
 * MEMOIZE and cache some common operations
-* Encrypt celery task results
+* Encrypt celery task results (or just stop using them for now)

 ### Bugs/Issues